rmasalta/serverspec/README.md

     Example: HOST=116.93.102.51 USER=root PASSWORD=musashi rake spec

 Notes:
-  1. Failed examples are due to packages/services not yet installed namely.
-For instance, Ceilometer and Neutron are not yet installed hence the failed notifications on ports 8777 and 9696.
+  1. Failed examples are due to packages/services not yet installed.
+In Dev Server for instance, Ceilometer and Neutron are not yet installed, hence the failed notifications on ports 8777 and 9696.